Avermectin: Avermectin biosynthesis

 The gene cluster for biosynthesis of avermectin from S. avermitilis has been sequenced.
 The avermectin biosynthesis gene cluster encodes enzymes responsible for four steps of avermectin production: 1) production of the avermectin aglycon by polyketide synthases, 2) modification of the aglycon, 3) synthesis of modified sugars, and 4) glycosylation of the modified avermectin aglycon.
 This gene cluster can produce eight avermectins which have minor structural differences.

 The avermectin initial aglycon is synthesized by the polyketide synthase activity of four proteins (AVES 1, AVES 2, AVES 3, and AVES 4).
 The activity of this enzyme complex is similar to type I polyketide synthases.
-Either 2-methylbutyryl CoA or isobutyryl CoA can be used as starting units and are extended by seven acetate units and five propionate units to produce avermectin “a” series or “b” series, respectively.
+Either 2-methylbutyryl CoA or isobutyryl CoA can be used as starting units and are extended by seven acetate units and five propionate units to produce avermectin "a" series or "b" series, respectively.
 The initial aglycon is subsequently released from the thioesterase domain of AVES 4 by formation of an intramolecular cyclic ester.

 The avermectin initial aglycon is further modified by other enzymes in the avermectin biosynthetic gene cluster.
 AveE has cytochrome P450 monooxygenase activity and facilitates the furan ring formation between C6 and C8.
 AveF has NAD(P)H-dependent ketoreductase activity which reduces the C5 keto group to a hydroxyl.
 AveC influences the dehydratase activity in module two (affecting C22-C23), although the mechanism by which it does this is not clear.
 AveD has SAM-dependent C5 O-methyltransferase activity.
-Whether AveC or AveD acts on the aglycon determines whether the resulting avermectin aglycon will produce avermectin, respectively.
+Whether AveC or AveD acts on the aglycon determines whether the resulting avermectin aglycon will produce avermectin, series "A" or "B" and series 1 or 2 (see synthesis schematic diagram table), respectively.

 Nine open reading frames (orf1 and aveBI-BVIII) are downstream of aveA4, which are known involved with glycosylation and sugar synthesis.
 AveBII-BVIII are responsible for synthesis of dTDP-L-oleandrose and AveBI is responsible for glycosylation of the avermectin aglycon with the dTDP-sugar.
 The sequence of orf1 suggests that its product will have reductase activity, but this functionality does not appear to be necessary for avermectin synthesis.

 Other uses

 Abamectin is the active ingredient in some commercial ant bait traps.
 Ivermectin, formulated from Avermectin, has a wide variety of uses in human beings.
-According to a paper (Ivermectin: “Wonder Drug” from Japan: the human use perspective) written by the drugs co-creator Satoshi Ōmura and Andy Crump for The Japan Academy, Ivermectin has improved the lives of billions of people worldwide and not solely for uses as an anti parasitic.
+According to a paper (Ivermectin: "Wonder Drug" from Japan: the human use perspective) written by the drugs co-creator Satoshi Ōmura and Andy Crump for The Japan Academy, Ivermectin has improved the lives of billions of people worldwide and not solely for uses as an anti parasitic.